How to Sell a House By Owner in Minnesota (2026 Update)

 Step 3: Fill the Disclosure Forms

-There isn’t a mandatory, all-in-one Minnesota seller disclosure form.
-Instead, you have to provide forms that focus on HVAC, pools, fences, zoning, access roads, and boundary disputes.
+There is a mandatory, all-in-one Minnesota seller disclosure form called the Seller’s Property Disclosure Statement.
+This document requires you to disclose known facts about the HVAC, pools, fences, zoning, access roads, and boundary disputes.

 Additionally, federal and Minnesota disclosure laws require you to provide buyers with several specific notices.
 If you fail to provide these disclosures, the buyer has a legal right to cancel the contract.
 With Houzeo’s Gold plan, you get all disclosures automatically assigned based on your MLS.